Farrell's Ice Cream Parlour: Menu

 The menu was printed as a tabloid-style newspaper.
 It featured appetizers, sandwiches, burgers, and dozens of different sundaes, as well as malts, shakes, sodas, and floats.
 Unusual offerings included a glass of soda water for 2 cents, and the traditional free sundae for customers celebrating a birthday.
 Some of the sundaes were huge and intended for a group to share.
 The largest, the "Zoo" sundae, was delivered with great fanfare by a number of employees carrying it wildly around the restaurant on a stretcher, accompanied by the sound of ambulance sirens.
-Another menu item that was served in a mini pig trough was the "Trough".
-If the person who ordered it ate the entire sundae, employees would come out banging on a drum, announce the accomplishment to the entire restaurant, and present the customer with either a ribbon or a pinback button that said, "I made a pig of myself at Farrell's!"
+The "Zoo", weighing 6 pounds, was made with five different flavors of ice cream, three sherberts, five toppings, bananas, whipped cream, nuts, and cherries.
+Another sundae was the hot fudge volcano, consisting of 30 scoops of vanilla ice cream, whipped cream, nuts, and cherries, with a large side of hot fudge, and served with flaming sugar cubes doused in lemon extract.
+The "Pig Trough" or "Trough", a sundae served in a mini pig trough, included ice cream, bananas, whipped cream, cherries, and nuts.
+It was meant for two, but if one person could eat the entire sundae, employees would come out banging on a drum, announce the accomplishment to the entire restaurant, and present the customer with either a ribbon or a pinback button that said, "I made a pig of myself at Farrell's!"